isMandyCoding/chow-mein-backend/README.md

 #### Backend Technology used:

-For the backend side of this project, I used socket.io to open up a web socket on the server side in my Express server.
+For the backend side of this project, I used socket.io to allow live updating for order statuses for customers and live new order updates for the admin side.
 I also wanted to have the menu be in a database for easy editing and updating by the admin.

  - Socket.io
  - Axios